-- In the event there is a clear and distinct disadvantage as determined solely by the officials, teams may switch benches, observing all social distancing protocols. - Rule 3-4 Coordinate with contest officials to limit to essential personnel which includes the home team scorer, libero tracker, and timer with a recommended distance should between individuals. - Visiting team personnel (scorer, statistician, etc.) are not deemed essential personnel and may need to find an alternative location. - Rosters are restricted to a limit of 15 players in uniform and participating in warm-ups and competition. - All non-uniformed team members who are not essential to game management should be seated in the bleachers or general seating and able to socially distance from other groups. - > Only team members playing in the current match can shag balls. - Separate baskets of balls for warm-ups (one basket used by the home team and one basket used by the visiting team). - Consider seating fans opposite teams benches and separated from one another to promote social distancing.
+- Only in the event there is a clear and distinct disadvantage as determined solely by the officials, teams may switch benches, observing all social distancing protocols. - Postseason rosters are restricted to a limit of 15 players in uniform, participating in warm-ups and being in the team box during competition.
+(REQUIRED) - > Regular season roster limitations are a matter of team agreement. - All non-uniformed team members who are not essential to game management should be seated in the bleachers or general seating and able to socially distance from other groups. - Consider separate baskets of balls for warm-ups (one basket used by the home team and one basket used by the visiting team). - Consider seating fans opposite teams benches and separated from one another to promote social distancing.

-- Rules 1-2-4b; 5-4-4c; 5-5-3b (26); 9-2-3c Move the location of the deciding set coin toss to center court with the coach and the second referee maintain the appropriate social distance. - Rules 1-6-2; 5-4-1h Move the location of the pre-match conference to center court with one coach and one referee positioned on each side of the net. - > All four individuals maintain a social distance; - Limit attendees to one coach from each team, first referee and second referee; move the location. - Rules 2-1-7; 10-2-1; 10-2-3; 10-2-4 Maintain social distancing should between the second referee and the player and substitute by encouraging substitutions to occur within the substitution zone closer to the attack line.
+- Rules 1-2-4b; 5-4-4c; 5-5-3b (26); 9-2-3c Move the location of the deciding set coin toss to center court with the coach and the second referee maintain the appropriate social distance. - Rules 1-6-2; 5-4-1h Move the location of the pre-match conference to center court with one coach and one referee positioned on each side of the net. - Consider limiting attendees to one coach from each team, first referee and second referee; move the location.

-- Rules 4-1-4; 4-1-1 Masks/face coverings are permissible; Gloves are permissible (no color restrictions). - Rules 4-2-1; 4-2-1i(1) Long sleeves are permissible; Long pants are permissible. - Rules 4-2-1h (3); 4-2-1i (2) Undergarments are permissible, but must be unadorned and of a single, solid color similar in color to the predominant color of the uniform top or bottom. - Rules 7-1-1; 7-1-1 PENALTIES 1; 9-1a; 12-2-3 Suspend roster submission at the pre-match conference.
-Rosters are submitted directly to officials' table before the 10-minute mark.
+- Rules 4-1-4; 4-1-1 Masks/face coverings are permissible; Gloves are permissible (no color restrictions). - Rules 4-2-1; 4-2-1i(1) Long sleeves are permissible; Long pants are permissible. - Rules 4-2-1h (3); 4-2-1i (2) Undergarments are permissible, but must be unadorned and of a single, solid color similar in color to the predominant color of the uniform top or bottom.